-If this is your first time installing addons on Kodi you’ll have to allow the use of unofficial sources.
+If this is your first time installing addons on Kodi you’ll have to allow the use of unofficial addons.
 If you already did it please skip to the next section.

 Adding Fusion source to Kodi

-TVAddons’ server is called Fusion, it contains the files needed to download and install several addons and repositories.
+TVAddons’ server is called Fusion, it contains the files needed to download and install several addons and repositories including Plexus.

 Installing TVAddons repository

-The repository is responsible of installing Plexus and updating it when new updates are available.
+The repository is responsible of installing Plexus and updating it when new versions are released.

 Installing Plexus on Kodi

-Now that the repository is in place let’s install Plexus addon on Kodi.
+Now that the repository is in place we’re going to install Plexus on Kodi.

-The first time you launch Plexus it’ll run an initial setup script and it’ll try to install the AceStream and SopCast engines.
+Do not open Plexus yet.
+When launching Plexus for the first time, it’ll run an initial setup script and it’ll try to install the AceStream and SopCast engines.
 You’ll see a series of messages that will guide you through this process, these messages are a bit different on each OS and require different steps.

 If you need to re-run the initial setup process open the Context Menu on Plexus, select Settings and activate Repeat configuration on the next run.
-(You can open the Context Menu pressing C on the keyboard, right-click on the mouse, long-pressing on touch devices, or the menu key on the remote.)
+(You can open the Context Menu pressing C on the keyboard, long-pressing on touch devices, or the menu key on the remote.)